Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It's not what you say out of your mouth that determines your life, it's what you whisper to yourself that has the most power!"
+> "Do not go where the path may lead, go instead where there is no path and leave a trail."
-> — **Robert Kiyosaki**
+> — **Ralph Waldo Emerson**

 ---

-_Last updated: 01 July 2025 ⏳_
+_Last updated: 02 July 2025 ⏳_